-Nassir Ghaemi MD MPH is an academic psychiatrist specializing in depression and bipolar illness, and Editor of a monthly newsletter, The Psychiatry Letter (www.psychiatryletter.org).
+Nassir Ghaemi MD MPH is a psychiatrist and researcher specializing in depression and bipolar illness, and Editor of a monthly newsletter, The Psychiatry Letter (www.psychiatryletter.org).
 He is the author of A First-Rate Madness, among other books.

-Since October 2017, he also has been employed at Novartis Institutes of Biomedical Research in Cambridge MA, where he heads clinical psychiatry research on early development of new drugs (Director, Translational Medicine-Neuroscience).
+Since October 2017, he also has been employed at Novartis Institutes of Biomedical Research in Cambridge MA, where he leads clinical psychiatry research on discovery and early development of new drugs (Director, Translational Medicine-Neuroscience).

 In the past, he trained and worked mostly in the Boston area, mainly in Harvard-affiliated hospitals (McLean Hospital, Massachusetts General Hospital, and Cambridge Hospital).
 He has also worked at George Washington University, and Emory University.
 His medical degree is from the Medical College of Virginia/Virginia Commonwealth University.